At Mosaic Institute, we believe that everyone has a right to be free from prejudice & discrimination.

 Mosaic's team, distributed across what is now known as Canada, celebrates the ancestral and traditional lands of the Algonquin, Anishinaabe, Blackfoot, Haudenosaunee, Huron-Wendat (Wyandot) Mississaugas of the New Credit, First Nations.

-We conduct community-grounded research through our post-secondary fellowship and student research programs that identify prejudices experienced in Canada.
+We conduct community-grounded research through our postsecondary fellowship and student research programs that identify prejudices and recommend actions.

-We develop innovative resources for educators, community leaders, students and policy makers to increase equity, diversity & inclusion.
+We work with and deliver workshops and resources for educators, community leaders, youth, organizations and policy makers to dismantle prejudice.

 Reached over 200,000 people in Canada and around the world